nmarsceau/scdtsea.org/pages/awards.md

       * Showed interest in SCDTSEA and promoted objectives of driver and traffic safety education.

       * Joined SCDTSEA and ADTSEA.
+  - title: Safety Administrator of the Year
+    criteria: TODO
   - title: Commercial Driving School of the Year
     criteria: >-
       * Operates a SC Commercial School with one to four certified Driver Training teachers.